Top quark mass dependence of the Higgs-gluon form factor at three loops: Results

 where $n_l=5$ is the number of light flavors.
 Note that $F_\triangle^{(2,0),\rm fin}(z)$ contains contributions with closed massive loops, which are numerically less important than the $n_l$ terms.
 There are no three-loop vertex diagrams which contain two closed fermion loops; $F_\triangle^{(2,2),\rm fin}(z)$ is completely determined by the infra-red subtraction terms.
 In fact, it is proportional to $F_\triangle^{(0)}$ and we will not discuss it further.

 The results for $F_\triangle^{(2,0),\rm fin}(z)$ and $F_\triangle^{(2,1),\rm fin}(z)$ are shown in Figure~\ref{fig:Ftri3LoopNf}, adopting the notation from Figure~\ref{fig:Ftri3Loop}.
 Both coefficients show a convergence which is very similar to $F_\triangle^{(2),\rm fin}$.
 Summing up the coefficients leads to good agreement with the result~\eqref{eq:Ftri3l_Pade} but with a larger uncertainty which is why~\eqref{eq:Ftri3l_Pade} should be used for numerical applications.
-Note that $F_\triangle^{(2,0),\rm fin}(z)$ is the only result where the exclusion criterion~(\ref{eq:pole_crit_2}) has been used whereas for all other results~(\ref{eq:pole_crit}) is applied.
+Note that the heavy-quark contribution to $F_\triangle^{(2),\rm fin}(z)$ is the only result where the exclusion criterion~(\ref{eq:pole_crit_2}) has been used whereas for all other results~(\ref{eq:pole_crit}) is applied.

 Finally, we present in Figure~\ref{fig:Ftri3Loop_spacelike} results for the three-loop form factor for $z<0$.
 One observes small uncertainties for $|z|<5$ which become larger when $z$ becomes more negative.
-For $|z|>20$ the Pad\'e approximation procedure does not lead to stable results which is also seen by the fact that the uncertainty becomes larger after incorporating more expansion terms (see lower panel).
+For $|z|>20$ the Pad\'e approximation procedure does not lead to accurate results, we note that incorporating additional expansion terms does not significantly affect the size of the uncertainty.
 Note that the large top quark mass expansion shows an alternating behaviour.

 Together with this paper we provide representative Pad\'e approximants for all plots shown in this section in an ancillary file~\cite{progdata}.